kmx-io/kmx-io.github.io/index.md

 in-memory, graph database (triple store) implemented in various languages.
 With facts-db you can represent and structure any kind of data without a schema.
-Join queries are considered the norm in a graph database and are as fast as normal queries.
-Given the small footprint of facts-db the programming experience is very good so far.
-Much development is still to be done to make facts-db a successful project.
+Join queries are considered the norm in a graph database and are as fast as normal queries. facts-db is small footprint and a good middle ground between low level and high level database management system.
+There is much room for improvement but we consider it production ready.

 [cl-facts](https://github.com/facts-db/cl-facts) is a Common Lisp implementation of facts-db.
 It is available under the ISC license.